- 23 Nov 2022

 The topic describes how Traceable provides you flexibility by letting you decide custom scores that you want to give to a specific type of anomaly and security events.
 Threat scoring in Traceable comprises configuring a customized base score for a detected anomaly, for the type of security event, and finally categorizing the threat actors in different categories based on their score.

 Anomalies are deviations from normal behavior.
-A deeper analysis of anomalies and well-known Common Vulnerabilities and Exposures (CVE) patterns leads to security events detection.
-Traceable detects user who carry out anomalous activities and marks them as monitored users.
+A more in-depth analysis of anomalies and well-known Common Vulnerabilities and Exposures (CVE) patterns leads to security event detection.
+Traceable detects users who carry out anomalous activities and marks them as monitored users.
 A user remains a monitored user until it carries out at least one attack.
-Once Traceable detects that a user has attempted attack, the monitored user becomes a threat actor.
+Once Traceable detects a user has attempted an attack, the monitored user becomes a threat actor.

 The following flow chart gives a high-level overview of threat scoring: